ohmp/james-project/src/adr/0026-removing-configured-additional-mailboxListeners.md

 ## Alternatives

-We could also considering adding a webadmin endpoint to sanitize eventBus bindings, allowing more predictability than the above solution but it would require admin intervention/
+We could also consider adding a webadmin endpoint to sanitize eventBus bindings, allowing more predictability than the above solution but it would require admin intervention.